-Instead of these exact, and somewhat complicated-to-estimate, fractionally integrated long-memory formulations, we will here rely on the simple-to-estimate HAR-RV class of volatility models first proposed by Corsi (2003).
-The HAR-RV formulation is based on a straightforward extension of the so-called Heterogeneous ARCH, or HARCH, class of models analyzed by Müller et al. (1997), in which the conditional variance of the discretely sampled returns is parameterizes as a linear function of the lagged squared returns over the identical return horizon together with the squared returns over longer and/or shorter return horizons.10 Although the HAR type structure doesn't formally possess long-memory, the mixing of relatively few volatility components is capable of reproducing a remarkably slow decay that is almost indistinguishable from that of a hyperbolic pattern over most empirically relevant forecast horizons.11
+Here we eschew such complicated fractionally integrated long-memory formulations and rely instead on the simple-to-estimate HAR-RV class of volatility models proposed by Corsi (2003).
+The HAR-RV formulation is based on a straightforward extension of the so-called Heterogeneous ARCH, or HARCH, class of models analyzed by Müller et al. (1997), in which the conditional variance of the discretely sampled returns is parameterized as a linear function of the lagged squared returns over the identical return horizon together with the squared returns over longer and/or shorter return horizons.
+Although the HAR structure does not formally possess long-memory, the mixing of relatively few volatility components is capable of reproducing a remarkably slow volatility autocorrelation decay that is almost indistinguishable from that of a hyperbolic (long-memory) pattern over most empirically relevant forecast horizons.
+14